Custom Made Extensions

 If you don't mind waiting a few weeks for our fabulous custom made Remy & Virgin hair extensions, we can make them any way you desire!
-We do offer more grams,but they do take a little bit more time to make for you.
-However, if you need your custom made hair extensions in 2 weeks, we can provide that for you too!
+We offer the highest grams on the market per set!
+However, they do take a little bit more time to make for you.
+If you need your custom made hair extensions in 2 weeks, we can provide that for you too!
 Rush orders are available to ensure that your custom made hair is delivered fast to you as well.
 It is important to order them at least 2-3 weeks before an important event!

 Standard Hair, Premium or VIP Hair?